-- 11 If one of the exceptions below applies to the disposition, check the applicable box. - a The disposition was after the death of either of the related parties. - b The disposition was an involuntary conversion, and the threat of conversion occurred after the exchange. - c You can establish to the satisfaction of the IRS that neither the exchange nor the disposition had tax avoidance as one of its principal purposes.
+- 11 If one of the exceptions below applies to the disposition, check the applicable box. - a The disposition was after the death of either of the related parties.

+- c Vou can establish to the satisfaction of the IRS that neither the exchange nor the disposition had tax avoidance as one of its principal purposes.
 If this box is checked, attach an explanation.
 See instructions.